CTPUG/wafer/README.rst

    * The name will be the conference's name.

+4. wafer uses the Django caching infrastructure in several places, so the cache table needs to be created using ``manage.py createcachetable``.

-4. Create the default 'Page Editors' and 'Talk Mentors' groups using ``manage.py wafer_add_default_groups``.
+5. Create the default 'Page Editors' and 'Talk Mentors' groups using ``manage.py wafer_add_default_groups``.

-5. Have a fun conference.
+6. Have a fun conference.

 Running with Django 1.6
 -----------------------